 Square is an all-in-one POS and payments platform with a built-in credit card payment app.
 The mobile app connects directly to Square’s processing service and integrates with its in-store POS and online store, so you can use the same system for card-present payments, invoices, and basic ecommerce.

-Who I’d recommend Square to: Brick-and-mortar shops, pop-ups, and service providers that want a free, all-in-one app to start taking in-person payments quickly.
+Brick-and-mortar shops, pop-ups, mobile service providers, and new businesses that want a free, all-in-one app to start taking in-person payments quickly.

 Users consistently praise Square for its ease of use, quick setup, and ability to handle payments, inventory, and reporting in one app, but some report account stability issues, fund holds, and difficulty reaching timely customer support.